 Set Up Automated Alerts

-If you’re churning many credit cards at one time, it can get confusing and that’s when mistakes happen.
-Use automated alerts to remind you to pay a credit card, complete the minimum spend for a sign-up bonus, or call to cancel a card before the annual fee comes due.
+If you have a lot of credit cards, it can get confusing and that’s when mistakes happen.
+Use automated alerts to remind you to pay a credit card, complete the minimum spend for a sign-up bonus or pay the annual fee comes due.

-You can use Apples iCal or Google calendar to set up one-time or recurring alerts.
-These will be lifesavers, especially when you’re busy with everything else in life and can’t keep track of all the tiny details involved in your latest credit card churn.
+You can use Apple’s iCal or Google calendar to set up one-time or recurring alerts.
+These will be lifesavers, especially when you’re busy with everything else in life and can’t keep track of all the tiny details of your new credit card.